con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Without arising, from great vital force,[^29-1]
 Beyond any expression using words,
 The foremost cause of every form of speech,
-The shining forth of languages of all types, (29)
+The shining forth of language of all types, (29)

 [^29-1]: When used in reference to letters, the word *mahāprāṇa* means 'aspiration', which would normally not apply to a vowel such as *a*.
 Vimalamitra explains that the vowel *a* is unique in not depending on the teeth, nose, tongue, and so on for its articulation; rather, it arises simply from *prāṇa*, a person's vital force.
 Thus the word *mahāprāṇa* connotes something that is naturally arisen from the vital force alone.